fameteor/specs/README.md

 ### LIEU

-public to everybody, but modifications are traced
+- public to everybody, but modifications are traced
+- management of LIEU types : ex : moulins ?
+- management of LIEU like la grande/petite/haute/martinière : group to be made and phonetical search

 ### DOC